Try Free — No Card Needed

 Which walls are structural

 A floor plan drawn for marketing purposes does not tell you whether a wall is load-bearing.
 That needs a structural engineer's assessment.
 Never assume from wall thickness alone on an estate agent plan — it's not reliable enough.
+For any proposed wall removal you will need Building Regulations approval.

 Services locations